Cops: DWI charge after cop car hit at traffic stop

-A parked Hempstead police car was struck early Saturday morning during a traffic stop, injuring a town police officer and two others, police said.
+A parked Hempstead police car was struck early Saturday morning during a traffic stop in Hempstead, injuring a village police officer and two others, police said.

-The police officer, whose identity was not disclosed, was conducting a traffic stop of a suspected drunken driver, Michael Male, 42, of Westbury, at the time of the accident.
+The police officer, whose identity was not disclosed, was conducting a traffic stop of a suspected drunken driver, Michael Male, 42, of Westbury, at the time of the accident on Front Street.

 Authorities said that after Male was taken into custody, and as the officer was walking Male to the police vehicle, which was parked with its emergency lights on, the two were struck by a Mercury Marquis.
 The impact of the collision caused the police vehicle to travel 20 feet, striking the police officer and Male.
 Both were taken to area hospitals for treatment of minor injuries.